kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 write access to the appropriate driver (A device status can only be updated by the entities that have a direct control over the device(s) being reported).

-Adding `Data` as an arbitrary data slice may introduce extra processing and storage overhead which might impact performance in a cluster with many devices and frequent status updates.
+Adding `Data` as an arbitrary data field may introduce extra processing and storage overhead which might impact performance in a cluster with many devices and frequent status updates.
 In large-scale clusters where many devices are allocated, this impact must be considered.